tedpearson/VictoriaMetrics/README.md

 **Fork notes:**

-I maintain this fork for two current reasons:
+I maintain this fork for this current reasons:
 - To recompile with support for inserting data more than 3 hours into the future to support forecast data
-- To recompile vmutils (vmbackup primarily) with an older aws s3 library that still works with backblaze b2.
-The current version in the upstream master branch uses AWS specific checksum headers that backblaze b2 does not support which breaks backups.

 Build files are also different as I don't need to build for every architecture or to build victorialogs.